conwayste/conwayste/README.md

 $ cargo build --bin client
 ```

-Now, you can run the game like this:
+To run the game as a client:

 ```
 $ cargo run --bin client